 «Many of our Asia-based clients are already making firm plans to remain outside of the UK permanently and taking advice to understand the limits for visiting the UK to remain non-UK tax resident,» said Tony Müdd, divisional director – development & technical consultancy, St. James’s Place.

-«Those accelerating plans to become non-UK tax resident and permanently relocate outside of Britain are likely to consider business-friendly jurisdictions with competitive tax regimes, including Hong Kong and Singapore, as they choose their new home.
+«Those accelerating plans to become non-UK tax residents and permanently relocate outside of Britain are likely to consider business-friendly jurisdictions with competitive tax regimes, including Hong Kong and Singapore, as they choose their new home.
 These jurisdictions could reap the long-term economic benefit as high earners establish their new tax domiciles.»

 What’s Next?